Cyclamen Persicum (Florist's Cyclamen)

 Humidity

 Dry air tends to occur in centrally heated rooms or offices, near fires or next to hot electrical goods.
-A Cyclamen therefore is probably not the best plant to have in your front living room on top of your TV set with a fire roaring nearby.
-Pebble trays or grouping plants together are all simple ways to increase humidity levels if it's needed.
+A Cyclamen therefore is probably not the best plant to have in your living room on top of your TV set with a fire roaring nearby.
+Grouping plants together is a simple way to increase humidity levels if it's needed.
+Avoid pebble trays and misting as they don't work well enough to make a difference long term.

 Feeding